Updated on January 11th, 2024 at 07:58 pm

 I did not understand the Implied Consent Law when the officer read it to me.
 Do I have a defense for refusing the chemical testing?

-If you have questions regarding a blood or breath test refusal please contact VANDEN HEUVEL & DINEEN, S.C. for an initial consultation at 1-877-384-6800.
+If you have questions regarding a blood or breath test refusal, please contact Nate Dineen for an initial consultation at 1-877-384-6800.